parkrrrr/bdio/README.md

 output to brltty output and brltty input to HID input on the fly.

 At present, BDIOHID is a proof of concept.
 It currently supports only one Braille display, the HIMS SyncBraille.
-However, support for additional hardware that brltty can autodetect should be straightforward to add by merely adding lines to `/etc/bdio.db`.
+However, support for additional hardware that brltty can autodetect should be straightforward to add by merely adding records to `/etc/bdio.db`.

 **Important!** Currently, BDIOHID uses a **test** USB Product ID from [pid.codes](http://pid.codes).
 It is only suitable for development and testing work.
 Do not distribute hardware based on this VID/PID.